amirouche/lbst/README.md

 instead of changing, mutating, the value in-place.

-Immutable datastructures are useful in situations where you need to keep around previous versions of the data to keep around an history to ease debugging or an *undo* feature such as in editors; another way immutable datastructures can be put to good use is to keep the data consistent in a concurrent or parallel programming setting, while a flow of executition (the writer) produce a new version of the datastructure, the readers still have access the previous version of the truth without requiring readers to wait for the writer to finish (single-writer / multiple readers), hence it speeds up readers.
+Immutable datastructures are useful in situations where you need to keep around previous versions of the data to have an history to ease debugging or to implement an *undo* feature such as in editors;
+another way immutable datastructures can be put to good use is to keep the data consistent in a concurrent or parallel programming setting, while a flow of executition, the writer, produce a new version of the datastructure, the readers still have access the previous version of the truth without requiring readers to wait for the writer to finish achieving single-writer / multiple readers without locks.

 ## When is an immutable datastructure useful?